BJR-developer/BJR-developer/README.md

 - **AI**: Agency Swarm, N8N, Langchain, Langraph, CrewAI, AutoGen
 - **Others**: Git, Linux, Webpack, Vercel, Heroku, Digital Ocean, AWS, Netlify, Railway

----

-### 🌱 What I’m Working On
-Currently, I’m mastering advanced Next.js techniques, improving SEO and performance for large-scale apps, and diving deeper into mobile app development with React Native.

----

-### 💞️ I’m Looking to Collaborate
-I'm always open to collaborating on impactful projects.
-Some of my current interests include:
-- Contributing to projects related to my religion, **Islam**
-- Helping initiatives that support **the underprivileged**
-- Building tools and solutions to support **families** and communities 🤗

----

 ### 📫 How to Reach Me
 - **Email**: [freelancerbjr@gmail.com](mailto:freelancerbjr@gmail.com)